user200000/revelsmd/README.md

 ```
 pip install .
 ```
-The code may at this stage be best installed in its own conda or pyenv environment.
+The code is best installed in its own conda or pyenv environment.